 Goldman and one of its affiliates will receive 5% or more of the net proceeds of this offering by reason of the redemption of the Opco Preferred Units.
-As a result, Goldman will receive approximately \$34.9 million of the net proceeds of this offering and will be deemed to have a "conflict of interest" with us within the meaning of Rule 5121 of FINRA.
-See "Underwriting (Conflicts of Interest)-Conflicts of Interest."
+As a result, Goldman will receive approximately \$ million of the net proceeds of this offering and will be deemed to have a "conflict of interest" with us within the meaning of Rule 5121 of FINRA.
+See "Underwriting (Conflicts of Interest)."